SolaceProducts/event-management-agent/README.md

 Our plan is to open source the Event Management Agent to enable architects and developers to contribute to it as well as to build new plugins so that:

-* the agent can discover data from different broker types
+* the agent can discover data from different event broker types
 * existing plugins can be extended to discover additional data
 * EDA data can be discovered from other systems, e.g. schemas from schema registries

-## Available today:
+## Available today

 * Users can discover Solace PubSub+ and Apache and Confluent Kafka brokers event flow data:
     - Users can discover Solace PubSub+ queues and subscriptions